 LIKELY CULPRIT: Does your furnace click as though it’s about to turn on, but then go silent and never start?
 If you’ve checked the power, inspected the thermostat and changed the filter, the pilot light or the ignition sensor is likely the problem.
 To fix it, start by turning off the gas to your furnace.
-Then, remove the front panel and find the igniter or ignition sensor, which is usually located near the burners.
-Check to see if it’s dirty.
-If it is, remove the ignition sensor with a screwdriver and give it a good clean, being careful not to damage it.
+Then remove the front panel and find the igniter or ignition sensor, which is usually near the burners.
+Snap a photo of the sensor to remind you of how it’s attached and then remove the ignition sensor.
+Rub it with steel wool to remove residue, being careful to not damage it.
 Then put it back exactly as you found it and replace the panel before turning the gas back on.
 If you have any hesitation about this project, play it safe and call in the pros.

-LIKELY CULPRIT: If your furnace keeps blowing a fuse when the heat kicks in, it’s most likely an electrical issue.
-These types of problems can be tricky because there are numerous causes, and messing with electrical wiring is dangerous.
-To keep you and your family safe, you’ll want to call in the pros.
-They’ll look to see if there are any loose wires or water contact, as well as double-check that the fuse size is correct and the transformer hasn’t failed.
+LIKELY CULPRIT: If your furnace keeps tripping the breaker or blowing the fuse when the heat kicks in, it’s most likely an electrical issue.
+To keep you and your family safe, call in the pros to diagnose the cause.

-While many common furnace issues can be fixed without calling in the professionals, it’s important to have your furnace professionally serviced once a year, especially if you’re not comfortable performing some of the necessary maintenance tasks.
+While many common furnace issues can be fixed without calling in the professionals, it’s important to have your furnace professionally serviced once a year, especially if you’re not comfortable performing some of the necessary maintenance tasks yourself.